Selling Your Business – How Good Is Your Succession Plan?

 This is a far cry from the “succession plan” your client envisions, such as imagining turning over the reins to his or her business smoothly and riding off into the sunset in financial bliss.

-In fact, succession plans always entail a contemplated change in the ownership and management of any business and having the right elements in your client’s plan can have a huge impact on achieving successful outcomes.
+In fact, succession plans always entail a contemplated change in the ownership when Selling Your Business and management of any business, and having the right elements in your client’s plan can have a huge impact on achieving successful outcomes.
 Here are five elements to consider as you work to meet the specific needs of your clients:

 Element #1.
 Clarifying Owner Goals